andrasq/node-quickq/Readme.md

 the job and a callback that must be called when the job is finished.

 Options:
-- `concurrency` - how many jobs to process concurrently (default 10)
+- `concurrency` - how many jobs to process concurrently; the number of available job slots.
+Jobs in excess are started after one of the running jobs finishes. (default 10)
 - `scheduler` - type of job scheduling desired.
-Default is first-come-first-served.
+(Default is first-available, no scheduling.)
-    - `"fair"` - the built-in "fair-share" scheduler runs each job type in proportion to the number waiting, not to exceed 80%
+    - `"fair"` - the built-in "fair-share" scheduler runs each job type in proportion to the number waiting, not to exceed 80%.
+Jobs within a type are run in the order queued.
+    - `[object]` - a provided object will be used as-is as the scheduler.
+- `schedulerOptions` - scheduler-specific options.
+    - `"fair"`
+        - `maxTypeShare` - cap on the share a single type may occupy of the available concurrency.
+(Default 0.80, 80%.)
+        - `maxScanLength` - upper limit on far to scan the waiting jobs looking for a suitable job type to run.
+If no suitable type is found, the first waiting job is selected.
+(Default 1000.)

 ### q.push( payload [,callback(err, ret)] )